 Health & Wellness Center

-Incoming students must comply with immunization requirements.
-There is no charge for most of the care provided to students.
-Exceptions include referrals to physicians, labs, hospitals or other medical facilities outside the student Health and Wellness Center.
-A low-cost university-sponsored insurance plan is available, which complements the services of the Health Center.
-Families are urged to review existing insurance coverage and to consider purchasing the university sponsored plan if they are not adequately covered.
-Students should carry their insurance cards with them and know which lab they can utilize to facilitate outside lab testing.
+Incoming students must comply with University immunization requirements.
+A university sponsored health insurance plan is available which complements the services of the HWC.
+Families are urged to review their existing insurance coverage and limitations and to consider purchasing the university sponsored plan.
+Students should carry their insurance cards with them at all times.

-For more information, please consult our web page at www.lehigh.edu/health.
+Most services performed at the HWC are without charge.
+For more detailed information about this and other things, please consult our web page at www.lehigh.edu/health.

 Counseling and Psychological Service

 The University Counseling and Psychological Service, at 610-758-3880, is located on the fourth floor of Johnson Hall.
 The office is open from 8:00 - 5:00, Monday through Friday with reception service available from 8:15am to 4:45pm.
 Most services are free of charge.
 Counselors are available for 24-hour emergency consultations (see Crisis Intervention below).

 - Philosophy & Mission